A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 - "Pure" Multiprogramming
 	- I/O and Cpu use is Interweaved, more efficient and less component downtime
 	- ![[Pasted image 20230911121611.png]]
-### Memory partitionning
+### Memory partitioning
-- Divide system memory into chunks that programs can use seperately
+- Divide system memory into chunks that programs can use separately
 - ![[Pasted image 20230911121707.png|300]]
 # Hardware considerations
 ## Interrupts